raniellyferreira/rotate-files/README.md

 You can configure Rotate Files using the following options:

-- `-d, --daily`: number of daily backups to preserve (default: 7)
+- `-d, --daily`: number of daily files to preserve (default: 7)
 - `-D, --dry-run`: simulate deletion process (default: false)
 - `-h, --help`: displays usage information of the application or a command
-- `-h, --hourly`: number of hourly backups to preserve (default: 24)
+- `-h, --hourly`: number of hourly files to preserve (default: 24)
-- `-m, --monthly`: number of monthly backups to preserve (default: 12)
+- `-m, --monthly`: number of monthly files to preserve (default: 12)
 - `-v, --version`: displays version number
-- `-w, --weekly`: number of weekly backups to preserve (default: 14)
+- `-w, --weekly`: number of weekly files to preserve (default: 14)
-- `-y, --yearly`: number of yearly backups to preserve, set to 0 for no preservation (default is -1 for preserve always)
+- `-y, --yearly`: number of yearly files to preserve, set to 0 for no preservation (default is -1 for preserve always)

 ## Environment Vars